Edit a report

 ## Freeze a run set

 A report automatically updates run sets to show the latest data from the project.
-You can preserve the run set in a report by *freezing* that run set.
-When you freeze a run set, you preserve the state of the run set in a report at a point in time.
+Freeze a run set when you want to preserve its state in a report at a point in time, so that later runs don't change what the report displays.

 To freeze a run set when viewing a report, click the snowflake icon in its panel grid near the **Filter** button.